 for the chicken

-- 12 oz. chicken breast cut into bite sized pieces
+- 12 ounces boneless skinless chicken thighs cut into bite sized pieces

 - 1 tablespoon cooking wine